MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 iBands is a function that creates a handle, or ID, for the Bollinger Bands indicator.

-When this function runs, MetaTrader internally creates the Bollinger Bands calculation indicator and returns its handle as an integer value.
+When this function runs, MetaTrader creates the internal Bollinger Bands calculation indicator and returns its handle as an integer value.

-This handle is then used with CopyBuffer to retrieve band values.
+This handle is then used with CopyBuffer to get the band values.

 The basic MQL5 syntax is as follows.